9-1-1 call takers

 - Excellent computer skills with fast and accurate keyboarding—44 WPM

-- As a condition of employment, candidates must obtain and maintain an RCMP Reliability Status, which involves an in-depth background investigation.
+- As a condition of employment, candidates must obtain and maintain a security clearance issued by either the Vancouver police department or the RCMP, which involves an in-depth background investigation.
 You must have been in Canada for a minimum of five (5) years.
 The background investigation will be performed to assist and determine suitability, reliability and security of the applicant being considered for employment with E-Comm.
-The investigation concentrates on, but is not limited to, previous employment, education, neighborhood inquiries, friends and associates, character references, personal finances, drug and alcohol use, and criminal activities
+The investigation concentrates on, but is not limited to, previous employment, education, neighborhood inquiries, friends and associates, character references, personal finances, drug and alcohol use, and criminal activities.
+This process is facilitated by E-Comm human resources.

 - Candidates must possess visual acuity of 6/9 (20/30) in the best eye